edgardomortiz/sam2consensus/README.md

 considering the reference.
 It adds insertions and can take a custom consensus threshold, the consensus method is the same as the one described for [Geneious](http://assets.geneious.com/manual/8.1/GeneiousManualse41.html).
 Regions that were not covered will be filled with Ns.

-Input SAM files have to be sorted an can be compressed with `gzip` (BAM is not supported).
+Input SAM files have to be sorted and can be compressed with `gzip` (BAM is not supported).
 The processing is faster if the SAM file contains only mapped reads.
 Original reference FASTAs are not necessary.

 It will produce a FASTA sequence per gene, and in case the gene has insertions it will also create a separate SAM file just for the particular gene for verification purposes.